 “Alexander’s take on drums is so unusual as to question lineage.
 Unlike the vast majority of jazz drummers who depend upon one or two ride cymbals to maintain drive, direction and groove, Alexander utilizes his battery of drums instead.”

 Taru Alexander is an award-winning American jazz drummer, born and raised in Brooklyn, New York.
 He is the son of jazz legend Roland Alexander, an American post-bop jazz tenor saxophone player from Boston, Massachusetts.
 During his three decades of professionally successful career, Taru appeared as a sideman on more than a hundred albums.
 Just to name a few he accompanied Salim Washington, Michael Marcus, Carlos Garnett, Rodney Kendrick, Roy Hargrove & Kenny Garrett, and many more…

-Taru started to play drums at the early age of seven years old surrounded by the greatest jazz musicians like Freddie Hubbard, Reggie Workman, Gary Bartz and Kiani Zawadi.
-At the age of nine he was studying drums under the leadership of master drummers Rudy Collins, Andre Strobert and Walter Perkins at the New Muse music school in Brooklyn, New York.
+Taru started to play drums at the early age of seven years old surrounded by the greatest jazz musicians like Freddie Hubbard, Reggie Workman, Gary Bartz, and Kiani Zawadi.
+At the age of nine, he was studying drums under the leadership of master drummers Rudy Collins, Andre Strobert, and Walter Perkins at the New Muse music school in Brooklyn, New York.
 By the age of thirteen, Taru started to perform professionally with his father Roland Alexander’s quintet (Roland Alexander - tenor saxophone, Kiani Zawadi - trombone, Hilton Ruiz - piano, Paul Brown - bass).
 At the same time, he started to study drums with Justin DiCioccio at the La Guardia Music & Art High School in New York.

-In 1996 Taru was honored with a proclamation honoring his musical achievements by Brooklyn borough president Marty Markowitz along legendary jazz drummer Max Roach.
+In 1996 Taru was honored with a proclamation honoring his musical achievements by Brooklyn borough president Marty Markowitz along with legendary jazz drummer Max Roach.